AbigailN10/CPE487/README.md

 * May 7 - 8: (All) Writing code 4 and 5, (Abigail) writing code 6
 * May 9: (Chris) Writing code 7
 * May 10 - 11: (All) Writing presentation and updating GitHub
 * May 12: (All) Presentation
+* May 13: (ALL) Final editing of GitHub

 Chris specifically laid the groundwork for state GEN_NUM, wrote all of code 7 which added complexity to the game by having multiple levels, and created the additional INTER_SUCCESS state to specify that the user reached the end of the level and not the end of the game.

-Abigail specifically discovered the need for ‘else’ statements, finished troubleshooting code 5 and integrated code 4 and code 5 into a single simple game seen in code 6.
+Abigail specifically discovered the need for ‘else’ statements, finished troubleshooting code 5, and integrated code 4 and code 5 into a single simple game seen in code 6.

 Everything else was written collaboratively.